banned-books/project_banned_books/README.md

 ## Appendix

+We tried a few topic modeling techniques that didn't make it into our blog post: LDA, NMF, and Top2Vec.
+Please see that appendix work (with comments in their respective files).
+These topic modeling approaches were mainly applied to the banned book metadata, but the LDA approach was also applied to the Amazon.com reviews (one year before and one year after).

 - LDA Topic Modeling on Banned Books Metadata and Amazon.com Reviews [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1vMONl12SPVpHEXQAnrcHYud-Ccs_A7ez?usp=share_link)
 - NMF Topic Modeling
 - Top2Vec Topic Modeling

+We also created a visual similarity recommendation system (via the banned book cover images).
+Please scroll to the bottom of the linked Colab (which also contains inline comments).

 - Visual Similarity (Banned Book Cover Image) Recommendation System Proof of Concept (scroll to the bottom of the notebook) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1wa_xeP3Nf058z0xCuA7-zIckxkWmAqhg?usp=share_link)

 ## Statement of Work